Srekel/zig-sparse-set/README.md

     * **Note:** The dense -> sparse lookup is likely significantly smaller: `@sizeof(SparseT) * MaxDenseValue`, so for example `256 * 2 bytes = 512 bytes`.
 4) If you don't need to loop over the elements, and are starved for memory, a hash map might be a better option.
 5) Compared to looking the value up directly using the sparse handle as an array index, there's an extra indirection.
 6) Using uninitialized memory may cause some validators to complain.
+As mentioned above, Valgrind and Zig should be fine.

-So, all in all there are of course benefits and drawbacks to sparse sets.
+So, all in all, there are of course benefits and drawbacks to sparse sets.
 You'll have to consider this on a case-by-case basis.

 ## :page_with_curl: License :page_with_curl: